ncatlab/nlab-content/pages/9/3/9/0/939/content.md

 Thus all together a distributive law from a monad to a monad is a 2-cell for which 2 triangles and 2 pentagons commute.
 In the entwining case, Brzezi&#324;ski and Majid combined the 4 diagrams into one picture which they call the _bow-tie diagram_.

-Similarly, there are definitions of distributive law of a comonad over a comonad, a monad over a comonad (sometimes called a __mixed__ distributive law), and so on.
+Similarly, there are definitions of distributive laws of a comonad over a comonad, a monad over a comonad (eg. [Brookes & Van Stone 1993 Def.
+3](#BrookesVanStone93) sometimes called a _mixed_ distributive laws).

 ##Examples##